schanjr/schanjr/README.md

 <br/>

 ### Projects
 - [PokeTasks](https://poketasks.vercel.app/), a gamified TODO List with a fun twist of earning pokeballs and catching pokemon.
-Mechanics has a lot of probabilities on what pokemon can be encountered or caught.
+Some mechanics on probabily to encounter rare pokemon and the ability to catch them.
+Hope this will not become too addicting and becomes ironic!
 - [Singapore Housing Visualization](https://sg-housing.streamlit.app/), a visualization of different areas of Singapore with gov data.
 I was interested on learning about real estate in singapore.

 ### Connect with me: